jjpal/jjpal.github.io/bank.md

 |4 | Angola			 |	3377 |
 |5 | Armenia		 |	9137 |

-How much is owed (in total) ato the IDA?
+How much is owed (in total) to the IDA?
 ```sql
 SELECT SUM("Due to IDA")
 FROM "IDA_Statement_Of_Credits_and_Grants__Historical_Data.csv";
 ```
 <img src="images/total_owed_ida.png?raw=true"/>

-Then, I wanted to see how much was owed to the IDA across the different regions
+Then, I wanted to see how much was owed to the IDA across the different regions.
 ```sql
 SELECT region, "Due to IDA" AS due
 FROM "IDA_Statement_Of_Credits_and_Grants__Historical_Data.csv"